Child Life Therapy (Educational Play Therapy Procedural Support)

 Garden Program Vision: A Breath of Fresh Air

-Thanks to support from the Good Friday Appeal, patients and families at The Royal Children’s Hospital (RCH) will have access to a dedicated Garden Program, offering a supportive and interactive space for all.
-This educational and therapeutic initiative will be led by a multidisciplinary team including child life therapists, garden staff, and volunteers and aims to decrease stress for patients and their families, which helps to improve patient recovery.
+This educational and therapeutic initiative is led by a multidisciplinary team including child life therapists, garden staff, and volunteers and aims to decrease stress for patients and their families, which helps to improve patient recovery.
 Beth Dun, Manager, Child Life Therapy at the RCH said that garden programs have great benefits for patients and families.

 “The Garden Program will be incredibly beneficial for patients at the RCH.
 As well as giving them a place to breathe in fresh air, it can also be a welcoming space for children and young people from regional areas, who often find the city very intimidating,” said Beth.